-Going on "retreat" from the ecosystem where we actually live is a strange phenomenon, coupled with the promise that we will make a "special connection" with nature that somehow doesn't exist at home.
-The lure of exotic experiences is a big draw, such as "enjoying rhino tracking" or “respectfully encountering dolphins in the wild."
-Yet isn't it possible to find the magic and mystery of nature, and the beautiful creatures of Earth Community, right in the ecosystems of our own home places that need our care and attention?
+Going away on "retreat" from the ecosystem where we actually live is a strange phenomenon, coupled with the promise that we will make a "special connection" with nature that somehow doesn't exist at home.
+The lure of exotic experiences is a big draw, such as enjoying "rhino tracking" or “respectfully encountering dolphins in the wild."
+Yet isn't it possible to find the magic and mystery of nature - and the beautiful creatures of Earth Community - right in the ecosystems of our own home places, that need our care and attention?

 Travel to exotic destinations is made possible by socioeconomic privilege, and especially the wealth accumulated by the boomer generation.
-We hold a lifetime of conditioning from society that tells us to enjoy our wealth and privilege, with exotic travel being one of the most popular normalized pleasures.
+We hold a lifetime of conditioning that prompts us to enjoy our wealth and privilege, with exotic travel being one of our most popular normalized pleasures.
 (Next to body care, fancy clothes, restaurants and live entertainment, that is!)
-We have also been indoctrinated to admire the ultra-rich and emulate the jet-setter lifestyle (whether or not we will ever be ultra-rich).
-We have to ask ourselves if members of the nature-relatedness field really want to follow these aspects of the capitalist paradigm, that promote the excessive consumption of both material goods and experiences?
+We have also been indoctrinated to admire the ultra-rich and emulate their jet-setter lifestyles (whether or not we will ever be ultra-rich).
+We have to ask ourselves if members of the nature-relatedness field really want to follow these aspects of the capitalist paradigm, that promote the excess consumption of both material goods and experiences?

-Instead of fleeting encounters with Indigenous folks, a better approach may be to contribute to the cultural survival of specific indigenous nation from afar, and practice good Allyship, which supports healthy boundaries and the principles of non-interference.
-As have the Indigenous people in Hawaii, the Kogi in Colombia have recently asked North Americans to STAY HOME.
+Instead of fleeting encounters with Indigenous folks, a better approach may be to contribute to the cultural survival of specific Indigenous nations from afar, and practice good Allyship to support healthy boundaries and the principles of non-interference.
+In addition to Indigenous groups in Hawaii, the Kogi in Colombia have recently asked North Americans to JUST STAY HOME.
 Their beleaguered ecosystems are becoming more and more fragile, and it is increasingly seen as an extension of socioeconomic privilege to assume we can travel anywhere just because we feel like it, and insert ourselves into the precious homelands and narratives of peoples in other places.